-Good Distribution Practice GDP
+Good Distribution Practice GDP – general information

-GDP compliance ensures that:
+Compliance with GDP ensures that:

 - drugs in the supply chain are authorized in accordance with European Union (EU) legislation;

-- contamination with other products or other products is avoided;
+- contamination with other products is avoided;

 - there is an appropriate marketing of stored medicines;

 - the right products reach the right addressee in a satisfactory timeframe.

 The distributor must also put in place a tracking system so that defective products can be found and an effective recall procedure can be implemented.